West Union Creek

-West Union Creek is a 4.5 mi stream originating on the east slope of Kings Mountain in the Santa Cruz Mountains, in San Mateo County, California, United States.
-It flows easterly down to the valley formed by the San Andreas Rift where it turns near the Phleger Estate to flow southeasterly on an unusually level course (for a mountain stream) to Adobe Corner in the town of Woodside where it joins Bear Gulch Creek, which in turn flows to San Francisquito Creek and ultimately, San Francisco Bay.
+West Union Creek is a 4.5 mi stream originating on the eastern slope of Kings Mountain in the Santa Cruz Mountains, in San Mateo County, California, United States.
+It flows easterly down to the valley formed by the San Andreas Rift where it turns near the Phleger Estate to flow southeasterly on an unusually level course (for a mountain stream) to Adobe Corner in the town of Woodside where it then joins Bear Gulch Creek.
+This in turn flows to the San Francisquito Creek and ultimately, the San Francisco Bay.